 10. Introduction to solids- L.V.Azaroff- McGraw Hill International New Delhi.

-Semiconductor Devices: Review of diodes: rectifier diode , zener diode, LED, photodiode SCR V-I characteristics , R,R-C,UJT triggering circuits, turning-off of a SCR (preliminary discussion), basics of Gate Turn Off ( GTO ) Structure and V-I characteristics of Triac (modes of operation not needed) and Diac , Applications of Triac-Diac circuit, Characteristics and principle of Power BJT, power MOSFET,IGBT,
+- Semiconductor Devices: Review of diodes: rectifier diode , zener diode, LED, photodiode SCR V-I characteristics , R,R-C,UJT triggering circuits, turning-off of a SCR (preliminary discussion), basics of Gate Turn Off ( GTO ) Structure and V-I characteristics of Triac (modes of operation not needed) and Diac , Applications of Triac-Diac circuit, Characteristics and principle of Power BJT, power MOSFET,IGBT, comparison of devices.

 555 timer-Operating modes: monostable, astablemultivibrator.